 Read our full review of Iberia business class!

 Iberia miles couldn't be easier to earn, and you don't even have to step foot on an Iberia flight to get them.

 It's easy to earn Iberia Avios, as they're one of the many Chase transfer partners, Citi transfer partners, and Amex transfer partners.
-That means you can easily earn the miles you need with cards like the Chase Sapphire Preferred® Card or the American Express® Gold Card, among other options.
+That means you can easily earn the miles you need with cards like the *chase sapphire preferred* or the *amex gold*, among other options.

 Plus, you can now book these same flights using British Airways Avios for the same mileage and cash cost.
-That also means you can easily use points from the Capital One Venture X Rewards Credit Card, as British Airways is a Capital One transfer partner.
+That also means you can easily use points from the *venture x*, as British Airways is a Capital One transfer partner.

 A One-Way Flight to Lisbon for 35K

 This one only works on the way over to Europe, not the trip back.
 But it's too good not to make this list.

 United will charge you 33,000 miles for a flight from New York City (JFK) to Lisbon (LIS) with TAP Air Portugal in economy.
 Turn to another airline's mileage program, and you can book a lie-flat business class seat on the same flight for just 35,000 miles.